zmrow/Udacity_build_a_blog/README.md

 - Win

 ## What's what
-The repo has only a few files in it:
+The repo has quite a few files:

 - `main.py`: this is the main entrypoint for the application
 - `app.yaml`: this is the main configuration file for Google App Engine